-A Congressional committee staffer-turned-lobbyist, Parker Tracey spent the past twenty years in the public policy trenches, primarily in Washington D.C.
+A Congressional committee staffer-turned-lobbyist, Parker Tracey spent twenty years in public policy roles, primarily in Washington D.C.
 Her time on Capitol Hill focused on American Indian and Alaska Native issues, sparking an interest in energy and environmental policy.

-A former competitive figure skater and Division I athlete, Parker's coaching career began in college.
-Introduced to the world of leadership development through the University of Michigan's LeaderShape program, Parker has served as a mentor and facilitator for the past 25 years.
+A former competitive figure skater and Division I athlete at the University of Michigan, Parker's coaching career began in college.
+Introduced to the world of leadership development through the LeaderShape Institute, Parker has served as a mentor, coach and facilitator for the past 25 years.

-An ICF Associate Certified Coach, Parker studied under Martha Beck and is a leadership coach to public-facing top performers in sports, public service and the arts.
-Her specialty is helping clients negotiate seasons of uncertainty and explore intentional transitions between what was and what's next.
+An ICF Associate Certified Coach, Parker studied under Martha Beck and is a leadership advisor to public-facing top performers in sports, public service and the arts.
+Her specialty is helping clients negotiate seasons of uncertainty and exploring intentional transitions between what was and what's next.